gazamba/nexus/README.md

 A platform that automates client workflows by generating custom code and AI agents from survey data and documentation.
 It's a modern web application built with Next.js, Supabase, and TypeScript.

+### 🚧 **Project Status: In Development** 🚧

+This project is currently a work in progress.
+Features and functionality may change as development continues.

 ## 🚀 Features

 - **Modern Tech Stack**: Built with Next.js 15, React 19, and TypeScript